 - an unpaid carer for the person, or

 - a close relative or friend of the person.

 A clinician may seek consent from the health attorney they believe is best able to represent the views of the person who does not have capacity.
 To determine this, the clinician must consider the list of possible health attorneys, in priority order, and any relevant circumstances, including whether they are a suitable person to provide consent, and how readily available the health attorney is.

 Where there is an EPA and a Health Direction, the ACAT has the power to declare whether or not a Health Direction is consistent or inconsistent with an EPA.
 For more information about EPAs and health attorneys visit the Public Trustee and Guardian.

 Substitute decision-making by the ACT’s guardianship bodies

-For example, if ACAT believes the substitute decision-maker is not making appropriate health care decisions, it may replace that decision-maker and appoint another with those powers.
+For example, if ACAT believes the substitute decision-maker is not making appropriate health care decisions, it may replace that decision-maker and appoint another.
 The ACAT also has power to provide advice or recommendations to substitute decision-makers about the exercise of their powers.

 What is the role of the Public Trustee and Guardian in decision-making at the end of life?

 The Public Trustee and Guardian is an independent office created under the Public Trustee and Guardian Act 1985 (ACT), and has a number of functions relating to substitute decision-making at the end of life.
 The Public Trustee and Guardian can: